Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 By following these guidelines, you can ensure that your ultrasonic flow meters perform at their best.

-Supplementary Legionella prevention methods
+Supplementary legionella prevention methods

-• Eliminating stagnant water and dead legs
+• Eliminate stagnant water and backwaters

-• Implementing scale and corrosion control measures
+• Implement scale and corrosion control measures

-• Systematic disinfection routines
+• Systematic disinfection

-• Chemical treatment applications
+• Chemical treatment applications.

 These additional methods provide a comprehensive approach to Legionella prevention.
 When paired with the precise monitoring capabilities of ultrasonic flow meters, they form a formidable defense against the threat of Legionella, ensuring the safety and health of workers and the surrounding community.